top of page

 How to Offer Great Non-Profit Benefits Packages to Your Employees

-That said, if you’re looking to offer great benefits to workers in your non-profit, this post contains some tips to help you make the best choice.
-Read on to learn why nonprofits need to offer great employee benefits to their workers, how the Affordable Care Act (ACA) affects nonprofits offering benefits packages, and how to go about selecting the best employee benefits.
+So, if you’re looking to offer great benefits for workers in your non-profit, this post contains some tips to help you make the best choice.
+But, let's start with highlighting some important reasons why nonprofits need to offer great employee benefits to their workers, how the Affordable Care Act (ACA) affects non-profits offering benefits packages, and how to go select the best employee benefits.

 Why Nonprofits Should Offer Employee Benefits

-The most inspiring reason you should consider offering employee benefits to your workers is that it reflects what you stand for as an organization.
-Every nonprofit organization in the world sets out to make the world a safer, more peaceful, and better place to live in.
-It only makes sense that your employees are also enjoying the same legacy you're spreading in your local community and around the world.
+The most inspiring reason you should consider offering competitive employee benefits is that it reflects the image of the organization.
+Every nonprofit organization sets out to make the world a safer, more peaceful, and better place to live in.
+It only makes sense that your employees are also enjoying the same legacy you're spreading in your local community or as far as your impact extends.

 Secondly, the average cost of replacing an employee is high.
-This means that if an employee leaves, it will not only affect your work, but you might end up spending beyond your budget to replace the employee.
-And one of the best ways to ensure your employees remain with you for the long haul is to offer them great employee benefits.
-Besides, their take-home may not even be so great (which is typical of many nonprofit organizations), making it necessary to provide them with better benefits.
+This means that if an employee leaves, it will not only affect your work temporarily, but the organization might end up spending extra.
+One of the best ways to ensure your employees remain with you for the long haul is to offer them great employee benefits.
+This is particularly important if their take-home pay is that great (which is typical of many nonprofit organizations).

 • Health insurance